-Kael retired from active reviewing in 1991 and retired.
-She admitted feeling miffed at The Blockbuster Age of Hollywood in interviews in her retirement, and felt that she was glad to have written in a moment when movies mattered and were fiercely discussed among audiences.
+Kael retired from active reviewing in 1991.
+She admitted to feeling miffed at The Blockbuster Age of Hollywood in interviews in her retirement, and felt that she was glad to have written in a moment when movies mattered and were fiercely discussed among audiences.
 Despite the passing of time, Kael still remains a very influential critic, with her opinions and style of writing inspiring a number of voices in different eras to this day, including the likes of Lindsay Ellis, Bob Chipman, and Kyle Kallgren.

 - I Lost It at the Movies (1965)